snRNA-seq Guide: cluster QC

 • It may be reasonable to set a hard cutoff for mitochondrial rate - we’ll discuss more

-Quality Control violin plot of sum UMI from LFF ERC snRNA-seq data.
+Quality Control violin plot of sum UMI by sample from LFF ERC snRNA-seq data.

 To cluster the nuclei we’ll need batch-corrected principal components (PCs).
 We won’t get in to too much detail here but our current method is GLM-PCA but quickly: